NateEag/how-i-code/content/dates-and-times.rst

 ..
 TODO Simplify this paragraph.

 To compare A.D.
-Gregorian dates in environments with no native support (like bash), concatenate their elements from largest unit to smallest and compare the results as integers.
-For times or datetimes, do the same, using twenty-four hour time.
+Gregorian dates in environments without date types (such as `bash`_), concatenate their elements from largest unit to smallest and compare the results as integers.
+This approach also works for times and datetimes using twenty-four hour time.

 If the dates involved are guaranteed to be after January 1st, 1970, converting them to `Unix time`_ and comparing the resulting integers is also an option.

 `Dealing with time`_ can be much more involved.
 Sometimes it has to be.